Skip to main content

 and an M.2 Type-M NVME (PCIe Gen 4.0) storage slot.

-This motherboard has no PCIe x16 slot so any expansion would have to rely on the PCIe lanes from one of the M.2 slots with the use of an adapter.
-For a budget motherboard, it appears to have a large number of video options: 1 rear I/O access HDMI; plus another VGA rear I/O output; 1 more on the side; another via an HDMI connector header; and an LDVS header.
+This motherboard has no PCIe x16 slot, so any expansion would have to rely on the PCIe lanes from one of the M.2 slots with the use of an adapter.
+This budget motherboard has many video options: 1 rear I/O access HDMI plus another VGA rear I/O output, 1 more on the side, another via an HDMI connector header, and an LDVS header.
 I would assume only 2 (from the H510 chipset specs) can be used at any one time.
-With only 1 x Gigabit LAN port it is otherwise an unremarkable motherboard.
+With only 1 x Gigabit LAN port, it is an unremarkable motherboard.

 PLEASE ADD A COMMENT IF YOU KNOW OF OTHER THIN MOTHERBOARDS